 Trunk based development and feature flags

-Jenkins X brings together a number of familiar methodologies and components into an integrated approach that minimises complexity.
+Jenkins X brings together a number of familiar methodologies and components into an integrated approach that minimizes complexity.

 Jenkins X builds upon the DevOps model of loosely-coupled architectures and is designed to support you in deploying large numbers of distributed microservices in a repeatable and manageable fashion, across multiple teams.